Nelson Velazquez Preview, Player Props: Royals vs. Mariners

-After batting .161 with three home runs and four RBI in his past 10 games, Nelson Velazquez and the Kansas City Royals take on the Seattle Mariners (who will start Luis Castillo) at 8:10 PM ET on Wednesday.
+On Thursday, Nelson Velazquez (.194 batting average in his past 10 games, with three home runs and four RBI) and the Kansas City Royals face the Seattle Mariners, whose starting pitcher will be George Kirby.
+First pitch is at 2:10 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Mariners.
+In his last game, he notched a home run while going 2-for-4 against the Mariners.

 Nelson Velazquez Game Info & Props vs. the Mariners